While visiting Mars or the moon may never happen in my lifetime, I’m happy I got to experience the next best thing—Yellowstone National Park.

 - INFO!
 Experts who really know the park answer all the info you can imagine about Yellowstone, the history, the animals, and everything else you can conjure up.
 Jamie was my guide and was an encyclopedia on Yellowstone; doing this tour first thing was the best idea for us to enjoy our visit fully.

-Is the Wolf Tracker Tour for Me?
+Is A Wild Life Tour for Me?

-The Wolf Tracker tour doesn’t necessarily take you anywhere secret.
+The tour doesn’t necessarily take you anywhere secret.
 The roads they drive are open to the public, and you could technically “do this yourself.”
 However, you won’t get anything near the same experience.
 You doubtfully have an excellent telescope in your bag to witness these animals, insider knowledge on where they like to hang out, and when, nor do you have expert knowledge on the park and animals.

 The guides are using walkie talkies during your journey to see where all the “action” is, you won’t have this info on your own.
 There’s no way we would have known there was a dead bison on this random hill with coyotes, wolves, and bears eating it—which was a significant highlight during our animal spotting.

 I hope this helps you choose if this tour is right for you, we found it incredibly informative and a fantastic animal encounter for the books!
+Here are the recommended wildlife tour options:

 Pine Creek Falls